eberban/eberban/books/tour/src/compounds.md

 Complex concepts are often based on multiple more basic concepts, and compounds are used for this purpose.

-Compounds allow to transform any string of valid eberban words into a single unit, ignoring their grammatical rules but keeping their meaning.
+Compounds allow transforming any string of valid eberban words into a single unit, ignoring their grammatical rules but keeping (to a certain extent) their meaning.

 A compound is first prefixed by *a, e, i, o* particles, respectively starting a compound composed of 1, 2, 3, 4.
 If a compound is made of more than